nanddeepn/code-samples/MSTeams/yo-teams/configurable-tab/README.md

-# ConfigurableTab - Microsoft Teams App
+# Configurable Tab - Microsoft Teams App

-Generate a Microsoft Teams application.

-TODO: Add your documentation here
+Tabs are Teams-aware webpages embedded in Microsoft Teams.
+Configurable tabs give you the opportunity to allow the user to specify some configuration information before the tab is added.

 ## Getting started with Microsoft Teams Apps development